Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. MTTR
 D. RTO

 A BIA includes info on potential losses and is the most likely document of those listed where this loss would be documented.
-A disaster
+A disaster recovery plan includes methods used to recover from an outage.

+14 D is correct
+A project manager is reviewing a business impact analysis.
+It indicates that a key website can tolerate a maximum of three hours of downtime.
+Administrators have identified several systems that require redundancy additions to meet this maximum downtime requirement.
+Of the following choices, what term refers to the maximum of three hours of downtime?
+A. RPO
+B. MTTR
+C. MTBF
+D. RTO
+E. DRP

+The recovery time objective (RTO) identifies the maximum amount of time it can take to restore a system after an outage.
+Because the business impact analysis states that the website can only tolerate three hours of downtime, this also identifies the RTO.
+The recovery point objective (RPO) identifies a point in time where data loss is acceptable, but it doesn't refer to downtime.
+The mean time to repair (MTTR) metric identifies the average time it takes to restore a failed system, but